 Some said the name Minturn derived from “men-turn”, meaning where men turned the steam engines around for their return trip up Tennessee Pass.
 Others believed the name came from “mean-turn”, a description of the last sharp turn at the bottom of the early cliff-hanging road over Battle Mountain.
 Neither was correct.
 However, each referenced the quaint town just south of Vail under the dominant rock outcropping called Lionshead, the town that keeps going.

 Before 1881, Minturn was the hunting grounds for Ute Indians.
 In 1849, the Arapahoe Indians invaded the Ute territory.
 A conflict between tribes occurred in 1849 with a fierce battle continuing for nearly a week east of Two Elk Creek and farther up the mountain toward Red Cliff.
 Thus the name given to that area was called Battle Mountain.
-Mountain men tramped the area, at the time, but no permanent residents resided
+Mountain men tramped the area, at the time, but no permanent residents resided in Minturn then.

 The first mention of a settlement near Minturn was around 1879 when Astor City was cited as a camp about six miles from Red Cliff along Kelly’s Toll Road which opened in 1879, starting in Leadville and continuing over Tennessee Pass and down Battle Mountain to the Eagle River Valley.
 Astor City was described as a few tents and huts, a store and one saloon called The Saint’s Rest.
 Although the city was mentioned prior to 1879, no listing has been found in the Astor Fur Trading Company records until 1883 and 1884 when it appeared in the Colorado Business Directory and was listed with no post office and a population of 25.
 An 1882 topographical map put Astor City at an elevation of 7,856, and placed it on a line 39 degrees 35 minutes north latitude, which put it within Minturn city limits.